Proper arm swing is incredibly important when it comes to running – but many runners often ignore it.

-Think about it.
-Have you ever tried running with your arms straight down by your sides.
+Think about it: have you ever tried running with your arms straight down by your sides.
 Feels weird right?

 Equally, try sprinting on the spot but keep your arms swinging at a slow pace.
 It just doesn’t feel right.

-Of course, your legs are the powerhouses of running.
+It’s true that your legs are the powerhouses of running.
 Your glutes, hamstrings and calves work hard to propel your legs forward.

 But without your arms, the whole running puzzle just wouldn’t be complete.
 They are the secret weapon in your running armoury!